 I like to think of religion in anthropological terms, as a part of cultures that stretches back to prehistory, that affects the way a culture sees things like birth and death.
 In western culture, especially since the various Protestant movements of the 16th and 17th centuries, Christianity has developed a wide range of options, and not participating is an option where it once was not.
 When Jews were rearranged after WWII and New York City and Israel filled up with people from different traditions and beliefs, there came to be more pick-and-choose among Jews, too, with more Reform congregations, and options for secular Jews to take up traditional practices that had been lost in their own families.

-In the 1960's, Hinduism was all the rage for a while, and Buddhism became one of the menu items when people chose their own religions.
-Many American Buddhist leaders were born Jewish.
+In the 1960's, Hinduism was all the rage for a while.
+Buddhism has become one of the menu items when people chose their own religions.
+Many American Buddhist leaders were born Jewish, and practice it as a spiritual practice that doesn't clash with their religion.

 The news is filled these days (2008 as I'm writing) with details of differences between Islamic sects.